Chicken Bacon Spinach Pasta

 This loaded chicken bacon spinach pasta dish is tossed in a thick and creamy garlic Parmesan sauce.
 It’s a perfect blend of flavors that will make you think you’re eating at a restaurant!

 “This tastes like it’s from a restaurant.”
 Ahhh…music to my food blogging ears.
 Thank you hubby.
 He doesn’t lie either.
 In fact, he’s brutally honest about my recipes.
 But this one, is undoubtedly a keeper.
-The fresh tomatoes and spinach pair perfectly together, and I never met a creamy garlic Parmesan sauce that I didn’t like, the chicken gives this pasta dish the protein that it needs, and finally, the bacon.
-Who can really say no to a loaded pasta dish that’s topped with crispy bacon?
-I really don’t think that anyone could.
+The fresh tomatoes and spinach pair perfectly together, and I never met a creamy garlic Parmesan sauce that I didn’t like.
+As simple as this recipe is, there are some tips about searing chicken that you should glance over first.
+Chicken that’s seared properly makes all the difference when you’re cooking.

 Of course you can also use any kind of pasta that you want for this meal, my husband just happens to be a penne kinda guy.
 Penne is also ideal for chunky and meaty dishes like this one.
 It’s easy to grab a nice big forkful that includes a little taste of everything.